 This course is suitable for beginners but it is by no means basic.
 We look at each technique in-depth.
 This will help you begin developing genuine expertise that you can draw on in the future, whether you take only this course or go on to further training.

-The course is run in my workshop on the Surrey / Hampshire border, just outside the Georgian town of Farnham.
-I undertake all the teaching myself and, to ensure individual attention, there are never more than five students taught by one of our experienced tutors.
+The course is run in our workshop on the Surrey / Hampshire border, just outside the Georgian town of Farnham.
+To ensure individual attention, there are never more than five students taught by one of our experienced tutors.

 This two-day course runs at weekends and is aimed at those with no, or limited, wood working experience.
 It provides a good grounding in hand skills and the methods of fine furniture making that I have studied and worked in for over 15 years (see about page).

 You do not need to buy any tools or equipment, all hand tools and materials are provided.

 A detailed description of the course is below.